Zapatista Army of National Liberation: Religion

+One of the most important tenets of Zapatista ideology was liberation theology, with the Bishop of Chiapas Samuel Ruiz being considered the key figure.
 The Zapatista movement is outwardly secular, and does not have an official religion.
 However, the overarching Zapatista movement has been influenced by liberation theology and its proponents.
 The organization established early on that it "has no ties with any Catholic religious authorities nor authorities of any other creed."

+Local Catholic clergy was catalytic for the formation of neo-Zapatistas in Chiapas, given the strong position that the Church enjoyed within local indigenous communities.
+Indigenous catechists that taught liberation theology proved essential in organising the local population, and gave the aura of legitimacy to movements hitherto considered too dangerous or radical.
+The activity of Catholic socialist catechists in the region allowed FLN to make inroads with local villages and start cooperating with Catholic association Slop (Tzeltal name for 'root'), whose primary aim was organizing indigenous resistance.
+Cooperation of FLN with local Catholic activists then gave birth to zapatista EZLN.

 In the decades preceding the 1994 uprising, the Roman Catholic Diocese of San Cristóbal de Las Casas, guided by the Bishop Samuel Ruiz Garcia, developed a cadre of indigenous catechists.
 In practice, these liberationist Christian catechists promoted political awareness, established organizational structures, and helped raise progressive sentiment among indigenous communities in Chiapas.
 The organization of these catechists and events such as the 1974 Indigenous Congress laid much of the ideological and often organizational groundwork for the EZLN to unite many indigenous communities under a banner of liberation.
 Further, many of these indigenous catechists later joined and organized within the EZLN.

 Anthropologists Duncan Earle and Jeanne Simonelli assert that the liberationist Catholicism spread by the aforementioned catechists which emphasized helping the poor and addressing material conditions in tandem with spiritual ones brought many indigenous Catholics into the Zapatista Movement.
 Beyond just the Zapatistas, the blossoming indigenous resistance and identity of the late 20th century saw a broader indigenous movement based in indigenous liberationist Christianity.
 One such group in the broader movement is Las Abejas, an ecumenical Christian organization.
 Supported, but not controlled by the Diocese of San Cristobal, Las Abejas is dedicated to nonviolence, but shares sympathies and solidarity for the aims of the Zapatistas.
 Due to their ties to the Zapatistas, 45 Las Abejas members were killed in the Acteal Massacre in 1997.

+Once EZLN rebelled in 1994, the Catholic Church was accused of inciting the rebellion; this accusation was confirmed by Zapatistas, who credited local catechists with persuading local indigenous population to participate in the uprising.
+The Zapatista movement was therefore described as one that combines Marxism with traditional, Catholic spirituality.
+Because of its commitment to Catholicism, the EZLN was able to rally even conservative Catholics behind its socialist cause.